skandanramesh/TaxiManager/README.md

-# ExamsManager
+# TaxiManager
-A C++ Applicaton to make writing or maing examinations easier than ever!
+A C++ Applicaton to make Taxi management easier than ever!